fosslight/hub-guide-en/menu/5_third-party.md

 ### 2. 3rd Party SW Registration
 ![3rd_party_list](images/5_third_party_list.PNG)
-1. Click on '3rd Party' on the left menu.
+1. Click on '3rd Party' in the left menu.
 2. Click the **Add** button at the top left of the 3rd Party List page.
 3. In the "New_3rdParty" tab, enter the 3rd party information and click Save.
     ![3rd_party_new](images/5_third_party_new.PNG)